 If there are two backup generations, an online backup operation is performed sequentially for a backup volume that has not been backed up, backup volume that could not be backed up, and then old backup volume.
 In this case, the backup destination is automatically determined.

 [OPTIONS]

+VMName

-VMName Specify the virtual machine name of the backup target.
+Specify the virtual machine name of the backup target.

-DataCenterName Specify the name of datacenter that the virtual machine is created.
+DataCenterName Specify the name of datacenter in which the target virtual machine is created.